Pediatric Dentistry – Pasadena, TX

 Help Your Favorite Smile Shine

 If you have any growing smiles at home, we would love to welcome them into our Town Square Dental patient family!
 Dr. Nguyen has many years of experience helping children of all ages, and his gentle touch ensures that even the most nervous child always enjoys a calm and comfortable appointment.
-Getting professional dental care starting at an early age can make a HUGE difference in a child’s oral health for life, so to schedule your loved one’s next checkup and cleaning, contact us today.
+Getting professional dental care starting at an early age can make a HUGE difference in a child’s oral health for life, so to schedule your loved one’s next pediatric dentistry checkup and teeth cleaning, contact us today.

 Why Choose Town Square Dental for Pediatric Dentistry?